-Hackers break into thousands of security cameras, exposing Tesla, jails, hospitals
+Hackers Breach Thousands of Security Cameras, Exposing Tesla, Jails, Hospitals

 Inside Arizona’s Graham County detention facility, which has 17 cameras, videos are given titles by the center’s staff and saved to a Verkada account.
 One video, filmed in the “Commons Area,” is titled “ROUNDHOUSE KICK OOPSIE.”
 A video filed inside the “Rear Cell Block” is called “SELLERS SNIFFING/KISSING WILLARD???”
 Another video, filmed inside “Drunk Tank Exterior” is titled “AUTUMN BUMPS HIS OWN HEAD.”
 Two videos filmed from “Back Cell” are titled “STARE OFF – DONT BLINK!” and “LANCASTER LOSES BLANKET.”

 The hackers also obtained access to Verkada cameras in Cloudflare offices in San Francisco, Austin, London and New York.
 The cameras at Cloudflare’s headquarters rely on facial recognition, according to images seen by Bloomberg.
+“While facial recognition is a beta feature that Verkada makes available to its customers, we have never actively used it nor do we plan to,” Cloudflare said in its statement.

 Security cameras and facial-recognition technology are often used inside corporate offices and factories to protect proprietary information and guard against an insider threat, said the EFF’s Galperin.